appsbykuldeep/gt_basicbundle/README.md

 ## Additional information
-#
+A Startup bundle created by Kuldeep Gupta
-A Startup bundle created by Kuldeep Gupta PTPL
+This package is made for to reduce time loss for create new setup For any suggestion/Contact feel free to mail me on kuldeepgupta983@gmail.com